Craig Ziadie

-Craig Ziadie (born 20 September 1978 in Pembroke Pines, Florida) is a Jamaican-American soccer player, who last played right back for the MetroStars of Major League Soccer.
+Craig Ziadie (born 20 September 1978) is a Jamaican-American soccer player, who last played right back for the MetroStars of Major League Soccer.

-Youth and College
+Youth and college

 Although he was born in Florida, Ziadie grew up in Kingston, Jamaica.
 He came back to America first to attend high school, and then to play college soccer at the University of Richmond.
 While at Richmond, Ziadie was a three-time All-Colonial Athletic Association selection, and was named the CAA Player of the Year in his 2000 senior year.
 He also played for the Palm Beach Pumas of the Premier Development League during his college years.

 Professional career

 Upon graduating, Ziadie was selected 28th overall by D.C.
 United in the 2001 MLS SuperDraft.
 Ziadie surprised many by earning a starting spot in the D.C. lineup, and finished the year with three assists in 18 appearances, 13 of which were starts.
 Shortly into the 2002 season, however, Ziadie was traded to the MetroStars along with Mark Lisi in exchange for Petter Villegas and Orlando Perez.
 He quickly earned a starting position with the MetroStars, though, and finished the season with 18 starts.
 Ziadie has maintained his starting position at right back through most of 2003 and 2004, adding a goal and four assists over 42 games.
 He was taken by Chivas USA in the 2004 MLS Expansion Draft, but did not sign with the team.
+Ziadie had an unsuccessful trial with Scottish side Livingston in 2004.